Real, Unbiased Wealthy Affiliate Review from an Ex-Member

 All other payment plan commissions are recurring, which means you keep getting paid for as long as your buyer keeps paying their membership dues.

-Here’s a complete list of WA’s affiliate program payouts:
+Here’s a complete list of the Wealthy Affiliate affiliate program payouts:

-Wealthy Affiliate Commission Structure*Mobile users: scroll left/right on table if last column is not fully visible
+Wealthy Affiliate Commission Structure*Mobile users: Scroll left/right on table if your screen can't fit all 4 columns

 |Acct. setup||n/a||$1||Per referral|